Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 We know that 2GB memory will be sufficient for this process.
 Let's explicitly configure that.

-!!! tip: Isn't 1 CPU enough?
+!!! tip

     Note that different values are provided based on the specific, low-cost queue and partition.

-    TODO: average number of cores available based on memory requirements.
-    Revisit in the resourcing section.
+    Here we assign the average number of cores available based on memory requirements.
+This will be revisited in the resourcing section.

 !!! example "Exercises"